Trump cancels Wisconsin rally amid surge in COVID-19 cases

 “Masks and physical distancing should be required,” according to guidance released Wednesday by the health collaborative.
 “Venues should consider cancelling or rescheduling any large gatherings planned for the next 14 days.”

+In Rock County, where Janesville is located, virus activity is listed as “high," one level lower than Brown and La Crosse counties.

-Democratic Gov. Tony Evers said he hoped Trump would also cancel the Green Bay stop.
+Democratic Gov. Tony Evers said he hoped Trump would cancel his visit to the state.
 If Trump holds a rally in Wisconsin he should insist his supporters wear masks and not let them in if they refuse, the governor said.

 “He can control this,” Evers said.

-Note: This story has been corrected to reflect that the La Crosse airport director said the event was cancelled due to a lease issue rather than a legal issue.